Error Handling with Error Code Objects #

 }

-Because the activity flag has been reset the destructor will no longer throw an exception when the object goes out of scope.
-Typically the integer conversion operator is invoked when the error code is tested against a certain value.
+Because the activity flag has been reset, the destructor will no longer throw an exception when the object goes out of scope.
+Typically, the integer conversion operator is invoked when the error code is tested against a certain value.

 object returned by the function my_sqrt

-object is destroyed after my_sqrt()
+object is destroyed when my_sqrt()

 returns and, because its activity flag is set, the destructor throws an exception.